matfish2/vue-tables/readme.md

 This Vue package offers an easy and intuitive way of displaying Bootstrap-styled grids with data coming either from the client or from the server.

-Version 1.4.0 release note:

-A breaking change has been introduced to this version.
-Columns are no longer passed as an option to the `options` prop.
-They should now be passed to the component as a required `columns` prop.

 - [Dependencies](#dependencies)
 - [Installation](#installation)
 - [Usage](#usage)